Moby: Personal life

 In June 2013, Moby and numerous other celebrities appeared in a video showing support for Chelsea Manning.

 Moby identifies himself as heterosexual and cisgender; in a 2018 interview with The Guardian, he claims to have felt "disappointed" to be straight.
-He does date, but has stated that he feels more comfortable alone than in a relationship.
-In 2016 he was in a relationship, his first in ten years, that spanned at least eight months.
-He has no children.

-In 2019, in his book Then It Fell Apart, he claimed to have had a brief relationship with actress Natalie Portman in the late 1990s.
-In response, Portman denied the story and called Moby's account "disturbing" (she was 18 at the time, while he was 33), with Portman further describing their interactions as "a much older man being creepy with me".
-He later apologized to Portman, saying: "I accept that given the dynamic of our almost 14 year age difference I absolutely should've acted more responsibly and respectfully."

 Moby practices meditation and has explored different types, including transcendental, Mettā, and Vipassanā.

 Veganism and animal rights

 In 1984, Moby was inspired to become a vegetarian by a cat named Tucker that he had found at a dump in Darien, Connecticut.
 "My mom and I, with the help of George the dachshund, took care of Tucker and he grew up to be the happiest, healthiest cat I'd ever known".
 In November 1987, while playing with Tucker, "I decided that just as I would never do anything to harm Tucker, or any of our rescued animals, I also would never do anything to harm any animal, anywhere", and became a vegan.
 He is a strong supporter of animal rights, and described it as his "day job" other than musical projects.

 In March 2016, Moby supported the social media campaign #TurnYourNoseUp to end factory farming in association with the nonprofit organization Farms Not Factories.

+In 2018, he gave a TedX Talk titled "Why I am a vegan".

 In 2019, Moby had "Vegan for life" tattooed on his neck by his friend, tattoo artist Kat Von D. That November, he had "Animal rights" tattooed on his arms to commemorate the 32nd anniversary of being a vegan.
 He also had "VX" tattooed next to his right eye, the "V" standing for vegan and the "X" for straight edge, referencing his sobriety.

-In February 2023 he released Punk Rock Vegan Movie, his documentary about the relationship between the worlds of punk rock and animal rights.
+In February 2023, he released Punk Rock Vegan Movie, his documentary about the relationship between the worlds of punk rock and animal rights.
 He says every time he visits San Francisco, he stops at Rainbow Grocery given his stance on "ethical eating."

-In May 2024 he announced collaboration on a new film project with director Mark Webber.